aminyasser/Dice-Game/README.md

 # Dice-Game

-This is Dice Game made with javascript (DOM) for practice.
+This is Dice Game made with javascript (DOM) for practice...